What you will study

 - reflecting on your own learning.

-After this module, further study in the social sciences could open up employment opportunities in a wide range of occupations in business, banking, insurance, education, health professions, administration, law, social services, voluntary and campaigning organisations, the media, public relations, public service organisations and government (national and local), planning and environmental management, the criminal justice system, and social welfare organisations.
+After this module, further study in the social sciences could open up employment opportunities in a wide range of occupations.
+These include business, financial services, education, health professions, administration, law, social services, voluntary and campaigning organisations, media and PR, public service organisations and government, planning and environmental management, the criminal justice system, and social welfare organisations.
 The module builds a strong basis of vocationally oriented skills that are transferable to the job market.